vuetifyjs/vuetify/packages/docs/src/pages/en/components/chips.md

 #### Closable

 Closable chips can be controlled with a v-model.
-You can also listen to the `click:close` event if you want to know when a chip has been closed."
+You can also listen to the `click:close` event if you want to know when a chip has been closed.

 <example file="v-chip/prop-closable" />